Theodor

 mill become too small, and the growing

-company was therefore moved to larger
+company therefore moved to larger

 workshops in Classensgade, Copenhagen.